August Schmidhuber: SS career

 After six months in existence, following mass desertions within its ranks, poor combat record and history of atrocities, the division was ordered disbanded on 1 November 1944 by Heinrich Himmler.
 Schmidhuber blamed the divisions failure on the Albanian soldier stating that "during the attack he goes only as far as he finds something to steal or sack".

-Schmidhuber became Brigadeführer und Generalmajor der Waffen-SS in January 1945.
+Schmidhuber became a SS-Brigadeführer und Generalmajor der Waffen-SS in January 1945.
 Following the German evacuation of Albania, on 21 January 1945 Schmidhuber replaced SS-Brigadeführer Otto Kumm as commander of the 7th SS Volunteer Mountain Division Prinz Eugen.
-The German cadres of the 21st division (Reichsdeutsche and Volksdeutsche) were absorbed into the SS-Freiwilligen Gebirgsjäger Regiment 14 of Prinz Eugen which was given the honorific name Skanderbeg in memory of its sister formation, most of the Albanian Muslims were released from service.
+The German cadres of the 21st division (Reichsdeutsche and Volksdeutsche) were absorbed into the SS-Freiwilligen Gebirgsjäger Regiment 14 of Prinz Eugen, which was given the honorific name Skanderbeg in memory of its sister formation, most of the Albanian Muslims were released from service.
 While Schmidhuber was in command and Prinz Eugen was deployed in Dalmatia, the unit committed multiple war crimes in Split and Dubrovnik.
 Division Prinz Eugen fought rearguards actions against Yugoslav partisans and Russians units as part of Army Group F while the Germans were in full retreat out of the country.

 Capture and death

-Schmidthuber was captured by the Red Army after Division Prinz Eugen surrendered at Cilli Slovenia on 11 May 1945, he was turned over to Yugoslav authorities.
+Schmidthuber was captured by the Yugoslav Partisans after Division Prinz Eugen surrendered at Cilli Slovenia on 11 May 1945.
+He was turned over to Yugoslav authorities.

 A Yugoslav military tribunal tried him on charges of participating in massacres, deportations, and atrocities against civilians and sentenced him to death by hanging.
 Schmidhuber was executed on 19 February 1947 in Belgrade.